The sleep training methods that did not work for my baby (and what we did instead)

 I found myself inundated with well-meaning but misguided advice about sleep training methods that conflicted with my own beliefs and instincts.
 As doubts crept in, I began questioning whether I was doing things the "right" way.
 I allowed the fear of deviating from societal norms to cloud my judgment and sway my choices.
 It became clear that the flood of information was overwhelming and often contradictory.

-Soon after trying sleep training, I realized the importance of critically evaluating the information I received and aligning it with my own values and understanding of my child's needs.
+Soon after trying sleep training, I realised the importance of critically evaluating the information I received and aligning it with my own values and understanding of my child's needs.
 It was a valuable lesson in filtering out the noise and trusting my own judgment as a parent.

 So by now, you’re probably wondering: What worked for us?